foglamp/foglamp-south-randomwalk/README.rst

 .. code-block:: console

     $ ./make_deb
-    The package root directory is         : /home/pi/foglamp-south-random The FogLAMP south random version is : 1.0.0
-    The package will be built in          : /home/pi/foglamp-south-random/packages/build The package name is                   : foglamp-south-random-1.0.0
+    The package root directory is         : /home/pi/foglamp-south-randomwalk The FogLAMP south randomwalk version is : 1.0.0 The package will be built in          : /home/pi/foglamp-south-randomwalk/packages/build The package name is                   : foglamp-south-randomwalk-1.0.0

-    Saving the old working environment as foglamp-south-random-1.0.0.0001 Populating the package and updating version file...Done.
+    Saving the old working environment as foglamp-south-randomwalk-1.0.0.0001 Populating the package and updating version file...Done.
-    Saving the old package as foglamp-south-random-1.0.0.deb.0001
+    Saving the old package as foglamp-south-randomwalk-1.0.0.deb.0001
     Building the new package...
-    dpkg-deb: building package 'foglamp-south-random' in 'foglamp-south-random-1.0.0.deb'.
+    dpkg-deb: building package 'foglamp-south-randomwalk' in 'foglamp-south-randomwalk-1.0.0.deb'.
     Building Complete.
     $

     $ ls -l packages/build/
     total 24
-    drwxr-xr-x 4 pi pi 4096 Jun 14 10:06 foglamp-south-random-1.0.0
+    drwxr-xr-x 4 pi pi 4096 Jun 14 10:06 foglamp-south-randomwalk-1.0.0
-    drwxr-xr-x 4 pi pi 4096 Jun 14 10:03 foglamp-south-random-1.0.0.0001
+    drwxr-xr-x 4 pi pi 4096 Jun 14 10:03 foglamp-south-randomwalk-1.0.0.0001
-    -rw-r--r-- 1 pi pi 4518 Jun 14 10:06 foglamp-south-random-1.0.0.deb
+    -rw-r--r-- 1 pi pi 4518 Jun 14 10:06 foglamp-south-randomwalk-1.0.0.deb
-    -rw-r--r-- 1 pi pi 4522 Jun 14 10:03 foglamp-south-random-1.0.0.deb.0001
+    -rw-r--r-- 1 pi pi 4522 Jun 14 10:03 foglamp-south-randomwalk-1.0.0.deb.0001
     $

 ... where the previous build is now marked with the suffix *.0001*.